Startup funding options 2025 - Working Capital vs Venture Debt

 Key Benefits of Taking a LAS from Anupam Finserv

-Retain Investment Ownership: The main benefit of LAS is that you are not required to sell your shares.
+The main benefit of LAS is that you are not required to sell your shares.
 This keeps your long-term wealth-building plan intact and allows you to continue to profit from prospective price increases and dividends.

 Quick and Easy Access to Funds: Compared to unsecured loans like personal loans, LAS is processed faster because it’s secured by your shares.
 Approval can take just a few days, making it ideal for urgent needs.